Welwyn Tunnel rail crash: Collision

-Sequence of events

-The train of coal empties was signalled away from Welwyn at 23:20.
-When passing through the North tunnel, the engine failed and the train came to a stand.
-At first, guard Wray recommended that the train be allowed to roll back on the falling gradient to Welwyn, but the driver refused, as such a move would be dangerous and contrary to the rules.
+The first train involved in the accident was a Great Northern Railway freight service comprising 38 empty coal wagons, and hauled by a tender locomotive.
+The train was given permission to leave Welwyn (Welwyn North after 1926) heading north at 23:20 on 9 June 1866.
+While passing through the North Tunnel, whose gradient rises at in the train's direction, the engine failed and the train came to a stand, due to a burst boiler pipe which smothered the firebox.
+At first, Joseph Wray, the train's guard, recommended that the train be allowed to roll back on the falling gradient to Welwyn, but the driver refused, as such a move would be dangerous and against the GNR rules.
 According to regulations, Wray should have placed detonators on the line to protect the rear of his train, but he did not, and he also failed to communicate with either signal box.

-At 23:36, the Midland Railway goods train stopped at Welwyn signal box.
-The signalman at Welwyn, who had not received the "out of section" signal for the train of coal empties, sent a telegraph message to Knebworth asking if it had cleared the tunnel.
+At 23:36, the second train, a Midland Railway (MR) goods train from London with 26 wagons, passed Welwyn.
+The signalman there had not received the "out of section" signal for the first train, and so he sent a telegraph message to Knebworth box asking if it had cleared the tunnel.
 The Knebworth signalman stated to the official enquiry that he had replied with the code for "No", but the Welwyn signalman claimed that he had received a "Yes".
+He therefore cleared his signals and allowed the MR train into the tunnel.
 The code for "No" differed from the code for "Out" only by the number of beats on the telegraph needle, and the enquiry ruled that the Welwyn signalman had misinterpreted the signal as being "Out", which would have the same meaning as "Yes" in answer to his question.
-He therefore cleared his signals and allowed the Midland train into the tunnel.

-The Midland train ran into the stationary first train at a speed estimated between 20 and 25 mph.
-The driver had no warning of its presence, and the collision killed Wray whilst severely injuring Rawlins, an employee of the Metropolitan Railway, who was travelling in the guard's van contrary to the regulations of the Great Northern Railway.
+The MR train ran into the GNR train at a speed estimated at 20–25 mph.
+The driver had no warning of its presence, and the collision killed Wray whilst severely injuring Mr Rawlins, an employee of the Metropolitan Railway, who was travelling in the guard's van contrary to the GNR's regulations.
 Rawlins succumbed to his injuries and died on the morning of 12 June.
-The driver and fireman of the Midland train were not seriously injured, but it took them some time to extricate themselves from the debris of the accident.
+The driver and fireman of the MR train were not seriously injured, but it took them some time to extricate themselves from the debris of the accident.

-Before any of the railwaymen could communicate with either signal box, the up meat train was allowed into the tunnel, where it struck the wreckage from the first collision and caught fire.
+Before any of the railwaymen could communicate with either signal box, a third train, which was a GNR express freight train carrying meat from Scotland to Smithfield Market, was allowed into the tunnel heading in the opposite direction.
+The train hit the wreckage of the first collision and caught fire.
 Due to the difficulty of accessing the tunnel after the accident, and because it was directly beneath one of the tunnel's ventilation shafts, the fire was not extinguished until 11 June.
-According to Rolt, "all that night and all through the next day the ventilation shaft belched flames, smoke and the smell of roasting meat over the surrounding countryside."
+According to Rolt, "all that night and all through the next day the ventilation shaft belched flames, smoke and the smell of roasting meat over the surrounding countryside".